PanDAWMS/panda-docs/docs/source/installation/server.rst

    * - backend
      - Set mysql to use MySQL database
      - oracle
-   * - schemaPANDA
-     - The schema name of PanDA database tables
-     - ATLAS_PANDA
-   * - schemaMETA
-     - The schema name of meta database tables
-     - ATLAS_PANDAMETA
-   * - schemaPANDAARCH
-     - The schema name of archive database tables
-     - ATLAS_PANDAARCH
-   * - schemaJEDI
-     - The schema name of JEDI database tables
-     - ATLAS_PANDA
-   * - schemaDEFT
-     - The schema name of DEFT database tables
-     - ATLAS_DEFT
    * - pserveralias
      - The common name of the http server
      - pandaserver.cern.ch